arshad-rahman/docker-cleanup-script/README.md

   </a>
 </p>

-> **A robust, zero–dependency Bash script** to **automatically clean** your Docker host by removing stopped containers, dangling images, unused volumes, and orphan networks—keeping your environment lean and performant.
+> A zero-dependency Bash script to automatically clean stopped containers, dangling images, unused volumes, and orphan networks—keeping your Docker host lean and performant.

 ---